vgarcia007/appliance_watcher/README.md

 When a device cycle finishes, the application will create a new JSON file in the `/app/logs/` directory inside the container.

+**To enable this feature**, you must add `"log_cycles": true` to the device's configuration in your `devices.json` file.

+When a device cycle finishes (and `log_cycles` is enabled), the application will create a new JSON file in the `/app/logs/` directory inside the container.

 ### File Naming and Content

 -   **Location**: `/app/logs/`